 Casting

-Baitcasting rods for bass are a great choice because they often provide a bit more durability than their spinning counterparts, but what you gain in strength you often sacrifice in weight as well.
+Baitcasting rods are a great choice because they often provide a bit more durability than their spinning counterparts, but what you gain in strength you often sacrifice in weight as well.

 Casting rods are more commonly used in bass fishing tournaments, and professionals prefer them because of their added sensitivity.
 Professionals feel that baitcasting reels provide more sensitivity, allowing them to work the lures better and create the ultimate presentation.

-For a beginner, it’s challenging to use these reels, and that’s why we recommend spinning gear when you’re starting.
+For a beginner, it’s challenging to use these reels, and that’s why I recommend spinning gear when you’re starting.

 There is also a fourth rod, the fly rod, that you can use for bass fishing, but fly fishing for bass isn’t that popular.